ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 ### Feature Requests

-The simplicity of the project is by design.
-It is unlikely new features will be added, but you are free to create a [feature request].
+The simplicity of the project is by design - it is unlikely new features will be added.
 Please avoid implementing a new feature before submitting an issue for it first.
+To request a feature, make sure you have a clear idea what you need and why.
 Also, make sure the feature has not already been requested.

+When you have a clear idea of what you need, you can submit a [feature request].

 ### Corrections

-Corrections, such as fixing typos, are valuable contributions.
-For small changes you can open a Pull Request with the changes directly.
-Or you can [open an issue] instead.
+Corrections, such as fixing typos or refactoring code, are important.
+For small changes you can open a Pull Request directly, Or you can first [open an issue].

 ---

 ## Making Changes

-You are always free to contribute by working on one of the confirmed or accepted (and unassigned) [open issues] and opening a Pull Request for it.
+You are always free to contribute by working on one of the confirmed or accepted and unassigned [open issues] and opening a Pull Request for it.

 It is advised to indicate that you will be working on a issue by commenting on that issue.
 This is so others don't start working on the same issue as you are.